scarv/sca3s-harness/README.md

       or

+   2. install the
+      [Docker](https://www.docker.com)
-   2. pull, launch, then work within a pre-built [Docker](https://www.docker.com) container, e.g., via
+      container platform, then pull, launch, then work in a pre-built container, e.g., via

       ```sh